Take Action Against Racism

 Check out this interactive Juneteenth tour put together by the Smithsonian National Museum of African American History & Culture.

-Take a look at the Los Angeles County Alternatives to Incarceration Work Group.
-The ATI Work Group is working to provide the LA County Board of Supervisors with an actionable plan so that care is provided before jail.
+Take a look at the Los Angeles County Alternatives to Incarceration Initiative.
+The ATI is working to provide the LA County Board of Supervisors with an actionable plan so that care is provided before jail.

 Make your money count by spending intentionally and supporting Black-owned businesses.
 For starters, the LA Times compiled this list of Black-owned restaurants across Southern California.